Wednesday 9 January 2008

 It is getting on towards 9 o’clock and becoming crowded.
 Much more difficult now, to try to visualise this barren valley 3 000 years ago.
 I’m pushed from every side by camera-wielding visitors and a large group of teenagers loudly proclaiming they’d rather be in bed.
 Might as well leave.

-On to Hatshepsut’s death temple.
+On to Hatshepsut’s death temple and some chilling recent history.

 Valley of the Kings is part of the UNESCO World Heritage site Ancient Thebes with its Necropolis.